-- 8. Chapter 13 of the SHMA projects the number of affordable homes needed for the next five years and beyond.
-Table 2 (13.2.5.1) shows that for Cambridge City, current annual affordable housing need plus new annually arising need less annual supply results in a total net need of 2,140 dwellings, compared to a proposed plan level of only 700 dwellings annually. - 9.
+- 11. Chapter 13 of the SHMA projects the number of affordable homes needed for the next five years and beyond.
+Table 2 (13.2.5.1) shows that for Cambridge City, current annual affordable housing need plus new annually arising need less annual supply results in a total net need of 2,140 dwellings, compared to a proposed plan level of only 700 dwellings annually. - 12.
 The City local Plan sets out an intention to address the current unmet need within the first five years.
 That equates to requiring 1,548 per year.
-When added to the newly arising net need of 592 homes per year, 10,700 affordable homes are required in the first five years of the plan to meet needs. - 10.
+When added to the newly arising net need of 592 homes per year, 10,700 affordable homes are required in the first five years of the plan to meet needs. - 13.
 If one assumes that the backlog of need is eliminated and therefore provision only needs to be made for newly arising affordable need, 592 homes per year would be required according to figure 3 of the SHMA.
 That results in a need for 8,880 new homes.
-In total 19,580 affordable homes are required within the plan period in Cambridge City to meet affordable needs.
+In total 19,580 affordable homes are required within the plan period in Cambridge City to meet affordable needs. - 14.
+South Cambridgeshire's affordable housing need is almost 12,000.
+This means that would leave just 7,000 dwellings to meet market needs.
+In view of the economic strength of the sub-region, and the fact that the strategy sets out to support economic growth, such a level of development is unlikely to be sufficient to sustain economic performance.
+Such limited market provision is also likely to worsen affordability as more people seek fewer homes and drive prices upwards, inevitably forcing more people into affordable housing need.